-In the project settings dialog you can alter settings which are applicable to the whole project.
+In the Project Settings dialog box, you can alter the settings that are applicable to the whole project.

-See Configuration for the settings in a configuration.
+For the settings in a configuration, see Configuration.

 These settings influence the behavior of the Runtime when running your application.

 If this option is enabled, the static resources by your mobile application are downloaded as soon as you open your application rather than bit by bit as you navigate through the app.
 This can drastically cut down on your network requests as the files can be retrieved from the disk rather than from the server.